UoA-eResearch/On-Prem-SRE-UserGuide/docs/Using_On-prem_SRE.md

   <figcaption> </figcaption>
 </figure>

-## Opening software and running analysis
+## Opening software and running an analysis

 Select your software from the desktop and open the datasets you need to work with from your personal or project’s shared folder.
 The files and folders can be accessed through clicking on “This PC” and choosing the appropriate folder under “Network locations”.